andriyko/sublime-robot-framework-assistant/README.md

 The different for loop snippets uses the [fields](http://docs.sublimetext.info/en/latest/extensibility/snippets.html?highlight=snippets#fields) feature from the snippets.
-After completing the for loop, the different for loops fields can be accessed by pressing the `tab` key.
+After completing the for loop snippry, the different for loops fields can be accessed by pressing the `tab` key.

 Please note that plugin does not prevent the user to place snippets